ddrcode/teensy_6502_bridge/README.md

 - C++ code for Teensy 4.1 that enables full control over W65C02 CPU via serial port.
 - [Examples](./examples/) (in C++ and Rust) demonstrating how to use the Bridge from a program running on a computer.
+- Host-side tooling plus unit/integration tests that exercise the serial protocol and pin-handling logic.
 - Explanation how to wire Teensy with W65C02 on a breadboard.
 - Complete [PCB design and schematics](./pcb/) (with some extra features).